ascndia/shadcn-parser/README.md

 This project provides a Python-based tool for converting HTML into ShadCN components using Beautiful Soup.
 It simplifies the process of transforming raw HTML into reusable and styled components.

-> Some ShadCN components that rely on Class Variance Authority (CVA) may not render or convert properly at this time.
-We're actively working on a fix to support CVA-based components more reliably.
+> Some ShadCN components that rely on twMerge may not render or convert properly at this time.
+We're actively working on a fix to support twMerge-based components more reliably.

 ## Installation